• Skip to primary navigation

 Why this recipe works

-This recipe is one of our family favorites because it's filling.
+Chicken farro soup is one of our family favorites because it's filling.
 The key to making dinner for the whole family is to make sure everyone leaves full.
+If you are looking for a more classic soup, try our Chicken Tortellini Soup.

 Farro is one of my favorite grains to add.
 It's commonly used in Italian and Mediterranean cooking.
 It's high in fiber, protein, and other vitamins and minerals.
 It's a great alternative to rice.